Canadian Art: Exploring Courageous Abundance

 “It would seem to be a fact that in a new country like ours, courageous experimentation is not only legitimate but vital to the development of a living Canadian art.” – J.E.H.
 MacDonald (1873 – 1932)

-This sentiment expressed by Group of Seven member J.E.H.
-MacDonald rings true with the art and artists featured in this exhibition.
-The Group’s stylistic innovation of modernist brushstrokes and vivid colours emphasized the indispensable nature of experimentation in the cultivation of a vibrant diversity in Canadian art.
-100 years on, their influence endures as the Group of Seven continues to be heralded as representing the first school of “Canadian art.”
-The Group’s legacy has resulted in Canadian art being broadly preoccupied with in landscape – physical, social, and psychic.
+One hundred years on, their influence endures, as the Group of Seven continues to be heralded as representing the first school of “Canadian art.”
+The Group’s legacy resulted in Canadian art being broadly preoccupied with landscape—physical, social, and psychic.
 Indeed, many artists working in Canada today grapple with various forms of landscape to address issues of individual and collective identity.
 The abundance of artistic expressions in this exhibition exemplifies the diverse and ever-evolving nature of art in Canada.

-Each artist featured in this exhibition draws inspiration from Canada’s multifaceted cultural heritage which encompasses Indigenous peoples who have inhabited this land for millennia, as well as the waves of immigration that have shaped its cities and towns.
+Each artist featured in this exhibition draws inspiration from Canada’s multifaceted cultural heritage, which encompasses Indigenous peoples who have inhabited this land for millennia, as well as the waves of immigration that have shaped its cities and towns.
 In a previous exhibition, we showcased the works of contemporary Indigenous artists from the Pacific Northwest Coast, where the distinctive iconography and styles of Indigenous art have served as a wellspring of inspiration for non-Indigenous artists working across Canada.
-Further insights into Indigenous art can be found here.

 Alfred J Casson, "Haliburton Field near Lake Kashagawigamo," 1925